 Notes: We control gender, body weight, equipment category, age-class, division, weight-class, federation, and indicators for tie in declared weights and mismatch between lifting order and interim ranking.
-The standard errors in the brackets are clustered at federation categories.
-W{it}^2 and W{it}^3 are lifter i's attempt weights in the second and third attempts in competition t.
+The standard errors in the brackets are clustered at federation categories. $W{it}^2$ and $W{it}^3$ are lifter i's attempt weights in the second and third attempts in competition t.
 Pressure from lower rival at 2nd is (lower rival 2nd attempt) - (his 1st outcome).
 Pressure from lower rival at 3rd is (lower rival 3rd attempt) - (his 2nd outcome).
-Pressure from higher rival 3rd attempt) - (his 1st outcome).
 Pressure from higher rival 3rd attempt) - (his 2nd outcome).